-The school/college will take relevant action on receipt of all police notifications of children who have been involved in domestic abuse incidents via Operation Encompass.
+The Academy will take relevant action on receipt of all police notifications of children who have been involved in domestic abuse incidents via Operation Encompass.

-The designated safeguarding lead will inform relevant staff of any notification and agree what support (if any) the pupil should receive from the school/college.
+The Designated Safeguarding Lead will inform relevant staff of any notification and agree what support (if any) the pupil should receive from the school/college.

 PC Bill Healiss - Camden MASH

 Public Protection Team - Central North BCU

 Metropolitan Police Service